USC-CSCI527-Spring2021/Trojan-Knights/README.md

 - An autoencoder for identifying features relevant to position evaluation
 - A Siamese network that evaluates positions

+The autoencoder can be a vanilla autoencoder, or can be trained using self-supervision methods.
+We propose two methods:
+- Removing Pieces Approach
+- Evaluation Score Regression

+The code for both has been included in the litechess-model folder.

 ### Litechess Engine Backend
 The litechess engine backend is a modified version of Sunfish's chess engine backend.
 [Sunfish](https://github.com/thomasahle/sunfish) is a popular chess engine written in Python whose evaluation function is a simple piece-square mapping.
 We change this evaluation function to our litechess neural network.